Peter Russell (ice hockey)

-Peter Russell (born 20 June 1974) is a British ice hockey coach and former goaltender.
-He is currently the head coach of both the Ravensburg Towerstars in the German DEL2 and the Great Britain men's national ice hockey team.
-He is the most successful coach in GB history at both senior and junior level, with 11 medals including six gold medals.
+Peter Russell (born 20 June 1974) is a Scottish ice hockey coach and former goaltender.
+He is currently the head coach of both the EC Bad Nauheim in the Germany DEL2 and the Great Britain men's national ice hockey team.
+He is the most successful coach in Great Britain history at both senior and junior level, with 13 World Championship medals including 8 gold medals.
+He has also competed with Great Britain’s Men 5 times in IIHF top division Pool A during the past years.